Martin-L\"of Complexes

-Our purpose in this section is to characterize the category $\mlcxs_0$\/ of algebras for the monad $T_0$\/ by proving that it is equivalent to the category of sets.
-This result will in fact be a consequence of the work done in the next section, but the 0-dimensional case is already instructive and provides us with an opportunity to introduce some ideas and concepts which will be put to work in a more complicated setting in the 1-dimensional case.
+Our purpose in this section is to characterize the category $\mlcxs_0$\/ of algebras for the monad $M_0$\/ by proving that it is equivalent to the category of sets and to introduce the basic machinery which will allow us, in Section \ref{sec:model} below, to characterize the category $\mlcxs_{1}$.
+The 0-dimensional case is already instructive and provides us with an opportunity to introduce some ideas and concepts which will be put to work in a more complicated setting in the 1-dimensional case.

 We begin by discussing the reason why the results are nontrivial by explaining the various ways in which the type theory $\mathbb{T}_0[G]$\/ proves the existence of infinitely many duplicates of all of the vertices, edges, and higher edges of the globular set $G$.
-These duplicates (here called doppelg\"angers) must all be shown to be propositionally equal to an element in the original globular set $G$.
+These duplicates (here called doppelg\"angers) must all be shown to be propositionally equal to elements of the original globular set $G$.

-Next, we establish the characterization of the $T_{0}$-algebras in a number of steps, making use of the set-theoretic interpretation of extensional type theories and a form of the technique of logical predicates due originally to Tait \cite{Tait:IIFFTI}.
+Next, we establish the characterization of the $M_{0}$-algebras in a number of steps, making use of the set-theoretic interpretation of extensional type theories and the realizability semantics from \cite{Hofstra:CRMTT}.
 We will concentrate on stating the main concepts and theorems and omit some of the detailed proofs, allowing the reader to follow the line of argument.